Backbase/backbase-openapi-tools/rules.md

 ## B011: Use standard HTTP status codes

 Adapted from Zally rule 150, this adds extra HTTP codes to the list of standard and well-understood codes.
 Any HTTP codes used in responses must be from the standard list.
+You should however try to stick to well-understood codes.
 Standard HTTP status codes:

     100, 101, 200, 201, 202, 203, 204, 205, 206, 207